fan-group/multimodal-syndet/README.md

 3. (`imagebind` only) Download the pretrained checkpoint at [ImageBind Repository](https://github.com/facebookresearch/imagebind) and place it at `checkpoints/ckpt.pth`.
 This step is only required if you intend to run the `imagebind` option.

 ## 🏗️ Architecture
-1. **Feature Extraction:** Maps raw images to a unified latent space using the specified VLM.
+1. **Feature Extraction:** Maps input images to a latent space using the specified image encoder.
-2. **Linear Probing:** Trains a linear classification layer on the training set embeddings.
+2. **Linear Probing:** Trains a linear classification layer on the training sample embeddings.
-3. **Evaluation:** Benchmarks the classifier on the test set to measure cross-domain generalization.
+3. **Evaluation:** Benchmarks the classifier on the test samples, and supports cross-domain evaluation where test synthetic samples are from a different generation method.

 ## 🛠️ Usage
 Execute cross-domain training and inference by specifying your dataset paths and selecting a model backbone: